computate-org/computate_squirrelsql/README.md

 - In the Aliases tab, click the [ + ] button.
 - Provide a name for your connection and the JDBC URL to your MySQL database and the username and password (jdbc:mysql://127.0.0.1:3306/mydb?useSSL=false).
-- Click [ Test ] buttin to test the connection, then click [ Connect ] to connect.
+- Click [ Test ] button to test the connection, then click [ Connect ] to connect.